earlybird3010/cs-self-study/courses/CS50/week 0/project-0/README.md

     - Inspired by Ivy's Hardest Game, I used 2 additional variables to store the skrewt's position before entering the dungeon.
 They are used to restore the skrewt to its original position when it escaped the dungeon.

 ### 2. Rescaling and repositioning sprites
-    - I rescale and reposition the skrewt as discussed above.
+    - I rescaled and repositioned the skrewt as discussed above.
     - After Harry escaped the dungeon, I used a hand-calculated position to render him on screen.

 ### 3. Infinite looping